-Entomology: I was part of a four year research collaboration investigating how non-native shrubs influence arthropod communities and bottom-up ecosystem dynamics.
-I spent two years at the Colorado Plateau Museum of Arthropod Biodiversity (CPMAB) where I participated in many projects including: a DOD funded project investigating the effects of military proving grounds on arthropod communities and several inventories for national monuments and parks.
+Amanda was part of a four year research collaboration investigating how non-native shrubs influence arthropod communities and bottom-up ecosystem dynamics.
+She spent two years at the Colorado Plateau Museum of Arthropod Biodiversity (CPMAB) where she participated in many projects including a DOD funded project investigating the effects of military proving grounds on arthropod communities and several inventories for national monuments and parks.

-Primates: I received my Masters in Primate Behavior from Central Washington University in 2017, where I focused on investigating collective decision making in Tibetan macaques in Huangshan National Park, China.
-For this project, I used social network analysis and structural equation modeling to determine the rules that are used during movement in a group of 50 macaques.
+Amanda received a MSc in Primate Behavior from Central Washington University in 2017, where she focused on investigating collective decision making in Tibetan macaques in Huangshan National Park, China.
+For this project, she used social network analysis and structural equation modeling to determine the rules that are used during movement in a group of 50 macaques.

-Captive Care: I have worked in a number of captive care facilities.
-I spent four years volunteering at Wolfwood Refuge, a wolf and wolfdog refuge in Ignacio, Colorado with around 70 animals.
-I was an intern for six months at Out of Africa Wildlife Park in Camp Verde, Arizona where I worked in the bird, reptile and small mammal departments.
-I was then a volunteer for two years at Chimpanzee Sanctuary Northwest in Cle Elum, Washington and focused on the care of seven chimpanzees.
+Captive Care Amanda has worked in a number of captive care facilities.
+She spent four years volunteering at Wolfwood Refuge, a wolf and wolfdog refuge in Ignacio, Colorado with around 70 animals.
+She was an intern for six months at Out of Africa Wildlife Park in Camp Verde, Arizona where she worked in the bird, reptile and small mammal departments.
+She was then a volunteer for two years at Chimpanzee Sanctuary Northwest in Cle Elum, Washington and focused on the care of seven chimpanzees